New Gun Control Poll Finds People Feel Safer When Firearms Are Present

 With gun violence seemingly more in the news lately, it appears American attitudes about guns have changed.
 A similar poll taken in 1999 found 52 percent thought gun ownership actually reduced safety.
 This recent change coincides with the increase of firearm-owning households from 44 percent 19 years ago to 47 percent today.

 The most prominent contrast in the poll results was the difference between Democrats and Republicans.
 Almost nine out of 10 Republicans said legal gun possession increases safety.
-Democrats were the near polar opposite as only 28 percent agreed.
+Democrats were the near polar opposite, as only 28 percent agreed.

 While the opinion that gun ownership creates a safer environment has grown, Americans are still open to more gun control measures.
 Of the poll respondents, 48 percent support organizations dedicated to gun control, with 34 percent strongly supporting them.
 Approximately one-third said they are against these organizations.